 Tablets running Tizen have already reached the hands of developers and the operating system has also been demoed running inside in-car entertainment systems.
 The first official Tizen device, the 20.3-megapixel Samsung NX300M camera was announced in late 2013.
-As for the first smartphone, well, Samsung is still aiming for a 2014 launch with the latest suggesting we can expect a Tizen phone in March.
+Now we have the first Tizen smartphone too.

-5. Samsung Tizen appsAs we've seen with Windows 8/Windows Phone 8, apps is a very big deal for any new operating system.
+5. Samsung Tizen appsAs we've seen with Windows 8/Windows Phone 8, apps are a very big deal the growth and success of any new operating system.
 The good news is that Tizen will support native and web apps just as it did for Bada and existing Bada apps will also be ported over.
 Cut the Rope and Gameloft's Asphalt 7 are already set for the open Tizen Store and gives you an idea of the calibre of content you can expect at launch.

 To help make sure the app catalogue is fully stocked, Samsung also launched a Tizen app challenge in 2013 handing out $4 million to the 64 winners who created a both native Tizen apps and HTML5-based applications.

 The Instagram-like Tizengram HTML 5 app was created by one developer during a Tizen Developer lab in 2013